Smith v. Pilots Union: Facts

 On October 3, 1992, Appellant Stuart H. Smith, Jr., was serving as third officer aboard an oceangoing cargo vessel berthed in the Port of New Orleans.
 Smith was employed by Waterman Steamship Corporation ("Waterman"), the owner and operator of the vessel.
 On that day, the vessel was undocking when it collided with the dock.
 The collision caused damage to both the vessel and the dock.
 Holding Smith responsible, Waterman fired him the following day.

 At the time, Smith was a union member belonging to the International Organization of Masters, Mates & Pilots, a division of the International Longshoremen's Association (ILA).
 The union and Waterman were parties to a collective bargaining agreement (CBA), along with other employers.
 The agreement contained a grievance mechanism for solving labor-management disputes.
 Under the agreement, the union had the right to bring a grievance either on its own behalf or on behalf of a member.
 The agreement further authorized the union to pursue arbitration should the grievance procedure provide an unsatisfactory resolution.

 On October 7, 1992, Smith contacted the union and asked it to initiate grievance procedures with respect to his October 4 discharge.
 He claimed that the discharge was without cause.
 Smith and the union, each through counsel, exchanged correspondence regarding the grievance for over a year.
 During that time, the Coast Guard began an investigation of the October 3 collision.
 The union would not pursue Smith's grievance until it had received a complete report of the Coast Guard's investigation, which was not available until the Coast Guard completed its investigation in July 1999.

 Opinion of the Fifth Circuit

 The Fifth Circuit, in a decision by Senior Circuit Judge Reynaldo Guerra Garza, affirmed the district court's ruling.

-The conclusion of the Fifth Circuit was that the District court had found that as a statute of limitations, § 10(b) applies only to particular causes of action, not to particular types of people.
+The final conclusion of the Fifth Circuit was that the District court had found that as a statute of limitations, § 10(b) applies only to particular causes of action, not to particular types of people.
 By its express terms, it applies to § 8 causes of action.
 It applies to § 301 and duty of fair representation claims by analogy.
 Section 10(b)'s six-month period of limitations applies to Smith's suit against the Union whether or not he was a supervisor.
 The Fifth Circuit therefore affirmed the district court's application of the six-month statute of limitations and its grant of summary judgment in favor of the Union.